Womalilla, Queensland: Geography

 It was named by the Queensland Railways Department on 11 May 1916 and is an Aboriginal word describing a particular species of tree.

 History

 The town's name is derived from a pastoral run name used from 1862, reportedly an Aboriginal word group for trees by a creek (from womal meaning tree/timber and illa meaning creek).

 Womalilla Creek No 1 Provisional School and Womalilla Creek No 2 Provisional School were to be opened together in 1913 to operate as a pair of part-time schools (meaning they would share one teacher between the two schools.
 However, the No 2 school opened on 24 August 1913 but it was not until 3 July 1914 that the No 1 school opened.
 Both schools closed in 1929 due to low student numbers.

 On 17 April 1935, the new Womalilla Provisional School opened and operated on a full-time basis.
 In 1937, it became Womalilla State School.
 The school closed in 1954.
+It was located in the town centre (approx 27.87320°S 151.42816°E).